DD505818/zeusnxtlvl/README.md

 # ZEUS°NXTLVL - THE FINAL SYSTEM

 > **Note**: The frontend is a minimal placeholder and may require `npm install` during Docker build.
 Ensure your `.env` contains valid API keys before launching.
+Python 3.11+ and Node 18+ are recommended for local development.

 ## Install
 ```bash